Best Fire Pistons: Are They Really Better Than Ferro Rods?

 Now, quickly push the piston in, compressing the air and (hopefully) lighting your tinder.

-Once you’ve compressed the air, getting it out of the cylinder fast is important.
+Once the air is compressed, getting it out of the cylinder fast is important.

 The tinder needs immediate fresh air – before the oxygen is consumed and the ember dies out.